toolbeam/opencontrol/README.md

 # OpenControl

-OpenControl is a context protocol gateway that can create tools any LLM can use.
+OpenControl is a unified gateway that you can use to create tools for any LLM.

 - **Unified gateway**: Generates a single HTTP endpoint that you register with your LLM client and it exposes all the tools your team or project needs.
 - **Self-hosted**: Runs on your infrastructure in AWS Lambda, Cloudflare Workers, or containers; with access to internal resources and functions from your codebase.